Skip to main content

 • Surgery.
 When the tumor is in an area that doctors can reach safely, surgery is done to remove as much of the tumor as possible.

 • Chemotherapy.
 In contrast to radiation, which destroys the cancerous cells of a tumor in a specific area of the body, chemo works to treat cancer throughout the body.
 Often, several chemotherapy drugs are combined to attack the cancer cells in different ways.
-Like radiation, side effects are likely but will ease once treatment ends.
+Like radiation, side effects are likely but will ease when treatment ends.
 Potential long-term effects after chemo are also discussed and monitored after treatment ends.

 What Else Should I Know?